MatsHeggelund/Writeups/UiA CTF 2024/Encryption Gone Wrong/README.md

 Since the ciphertext values look seperate, I try performing the RSA decryption on each of them.
 I add the values to an array.

-I used the following python script to decode the ciphertexts:
+I wrote the following python script to decode the ciphertexts:

 ```
 from Crypto.Util.number import long_to_bytes